Prepare to apply

 - Budget Detail Template

-- A Document from the Canada Revenue Agency (CRA) dated within the last 2 years showing a valid business number (the copy must be provided with your application), or an acceptable alternative if no CRA business or registration number exists
+- A Document from the Canada Revenue Agency (CRA) dated within the last 2 years showing a valid business number (the copy must be provided with your application).
+This is not required if you are already registered with Grants and Contributions Online Services (GCOS) or an acceptable alternative if no CRA business or registration number exists.

-The Department recommends that you have a copy of the Prepare to Apply section available (either in print or virtual format) while you are completing the Application Form to ensure you include all the required information for each question.
+The Department recommends that you have a copy of this web page (Prepare to Apply) available (either in print or virtual format) while you are completing the application to ensure you include all the required information for each question.

 What happens if your application is missing information